fhessman/scientific-snap/PlotSprite/README.md

 ![plot of data](./images/plot.png)

 Of course, we could have create a "plot data" block instead of responding to a "plot data" broadcast message.

+Note that we could not have created this block outside of the PlotSprite, since we used private blocks (the ones with the "location" and "poster" icons at the start of the block).

+This example is available here as Example.xml